samkrishna/seductionbook/essays/star-trek-v-america.md

 ## Competition is For Losers

-Using an idea that would be pioneered hundreds of years in the future by Peter Thiel, ["competition is for losers"](https://youtu.be/3Fx5Q8xGU8k), the Framers thought to build-in massive lock-in for their perogatives in the architecture of the government and society.
+Using an idea that would be pioneered hundreds of years in the future by Peter Thiel, ["competition is for losers"](https://youtu.be/3Fx5Q8xGU8k), the Framers thought to build-in massive lock-in for their preogatives in the architecture of the government and society.
 Why? **TO PROTECT THEIR PROPERTY FROM BEING TAKEN FROM THEM.**

 Never mind that they almost uniformly either inherited, married into, stole, or subjugated *said property*.
 This is an exploration of "Framer-washing", where the actual intentions are expressed through the political architecture of the American government.